qmeng222/SentimentMap/ReadMe.md

 ## Overview:

 SentimentMap harnesses the gpt-3.5-turbo model to perform sentiment analysis on Reddit comments from the current month.
-Using a scoring system ranging from -1 (most negative) to 1 (most positive), SentimentMap generates insightful city-specific visualizations that provide a comprehensive overview of the sentiment landscape.
+Using a scoring system ranging from -1 (most negative) to 1 (most positive), SentimentMap generates informative topic-specific visualizations that provide a comprehensive overview of the sentiment landscape.

 ![sentiment map by city](/SentimentMap_res.png)